sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 explaining the implementation side of the bonding curve.
 The second important term is the one of "reserve".
-In the context of a bonding curve, the reserve would be some way to store and update the total value of token supply, such that for every buy/sell transaction of tokens, the value is added/subtracted to/from the reserve.
+In the context of a bonding curve, the reserve would be some way to store and update the total value of the token supply, such that for every buy/sell transaction of tokens, that currency amount is added/subtracted to/from the reserve.
 I was not aware, but the idea is quite old and commonly used, e.g. see [Fractional-reserve banking](https://en.wikipedia.org/wiki/Fractional-reserve_banking) on Wikipedia.